lcdb/lcdb-wf/docs/config-yaml.rst

 Note that the ``references:`` section is detailed separately, at :ref:`references-config`.

-Config files are expected to be in the file ``config/config.yaml`` relative to the Snakefile.
+Config files are expected to be in the same directory as the Snakefile.
 For example, the RNA-seq workflow at ``workflows/rnaseq/Snakefile`` expects the config file ``workflows/rnaseq/config/config.yaml``.